 As machine learning pervades every software vertical and is increasingly used to automate decisions, model interpretability becomes an integral part of the ML pipeline and can no longer be an afterthought.
 In the real world, the demand for being able to explain a model is rapidly gaining on model accuracy and other model evaluation metrics.
 It all starts with cultivating the idea that trustworthiness goes hand in hand with interpretability and is something that needs to be carefully thought through from the get-go.

 Mayukh Bhaowal discusses the steps Salesforce Einstein is taking to make machine learning more transparent and less of a black box.
 Mayukh explains how interpretability fits into the ML data pipeline, what Salesforce Einstein learned while trying different approaches, and how it has helped drive wider adoption of ML software.

 Mayukh Bhaowal is a director of product management at Salesforce Einstein working on automated machine learning.
 Previously, Mayukh worked at startups in the domain of machine learning and analytics.
-He served as head of product of ML platform startup Scaled Inference, backed by Khosla Ventures, and led product at ecommerce startup Narvar, backed by Accel.
+He served as head of product of the ML platform startup Scaled Inference, backed by Khosla Ventures, and led product at the ecommerce startup Narvar, backed by Accel.
 He was also a principal product manager at Yahoo and Oracle.
 Mayukh holds a master’s degree in computer science from Stanford University.

 ©2018, O'Reilly Media, Inc. • (800) 889-8969 or (707) 827-7019 • Monday-Friday 7:30am-5pm PT • All trademarks and registered trademarks appearing on oreilly.com are the property of their respective owners. • firstname.lastname@example.org